 - Grease muffin tins.

-- Whisk together the melted butter, sour cream, milk, egg, and brown sugar until everthing is completely emulsified.
+- In a separate bowl, whisk together the melted butter, sour cream, milk, egg, and brown sugar until everthing is completely emulsified.

-- Pour the wet ingredients into the dry and mix slightly.
+- Pour the wet ingredients into the dry ingredients and mix slightly.

 - Fold in the rhubarb and mix until completely combined.
 Try not to overmix.

-- Divide the batter among 16 muffin cups, filling each about 3/4 full.
+- Divide and spoon batter among 16 muffin cups, filling each about 3/4 full.

-- Sprinkle the struesel topping over the batter in each cup, generously.
+- Sprinkle the struesel topping over the top of the muffins in each cup, generously.

 - Bake in the preheated oven for 17-20 minutes.
 An inserted toothpick will come out clean.

-- Remove from muffin tin to cool completely on wire racks.
+- Remove from muffin tin to cool completely on a wire rack.

 Nutrition Information: